The Situation . . .

 You share in your love for the local football team.

-Or maybe you share some details about your little brother and how he can drive you crazy.
+Or maybe you share some details about your siblings and how they can drive you crazy.

 Using this to your advantage . . .